MicrosoftDocs/well-architected/well-architected/devops/automation-overview.md

 - [Azure Bicep](/azure/azure-resource-manager/bicep/)
 - [Terraform](./automation-infrastructure.md#automate-deployments-with-terraform)

 These technologies use a *declarative* approach.
 This lets you state what you intend to deploy without having to write the sequence of programming commands to create it.
-You can deploy not only virtual machines, but also the network infrastructure, storage systems, and any other resources you may need.
+You can deploy not only virtual machines, but also the network infrastructure, storage systems, and any other resources you might need.

 ### Infrastructure configuration

 If you don't manage configuration carefully, your business could encounter disruptions such as systems outages and security issues.
-Optimal configuration can enable you to quickly detect and correct configurations that could interrupt or slow performance.
+Optimal configuration enables you to quickly detect and correct configurations that could interrupt or slow performance.

-When creating new resources on Azure, you may take advantage of configuration as code to [bootstrap](./automation-configuration.md#bootstrap-automation) the deployment.
+When creating new resources on Azure, you might take advantage of configuration as code to [bootstrap](./automation-configuration.md#bootstrap-automation) the deployment.

 Configuration tools can also be used to [configure and manage](./automation-configuration.md#configuration-management) the ongoing state of deployed resources.

 ### Operational tasks

 As the demand for speed in performing operational tasks increases over time, you're expected to deliver things faster and faster.
 Manually performing operational tasks will fail to scale as demand increases.
 This is where automation can help.
 To meet on-demand delivery using an automation platform, you need to develop automation components (such as runbooks and configurations), create integrations to systems that are already in place efficiently, and operate and troubleshoot.

 Advantages of automating operational tasks include: